Years of research and DNA analysis have helped me find the identity of my great-great grandfather.

 An Unwanted Child

 Sadie was just 19 when my great-grandmother was born, while John was merely 22.
 For whatever reason, they didn’t get married.
-Illegitimacy was not just a sin, but it also was illegal in 1896.
+Illegitimacy was not just a sin, but it was also illegal in 1896.
 Children of illegitimate parents were not entitled to the same rights as those born on the right side of the bed.
-That wouldn’t change for about another 70 years in the U.S. Eventually, the Supreme Court ruled in Levy v.
-Louisiana that states could not discriminate against illegitimates to discourage births out of wedlock.
-But, in 1896, Sadie was taken out of Pittsburgh to have her baby.
+That wouldn’t change for about another 70 years in the United States.
+Eventually, the Supreme Court ruled in Levy v.
+Louisiana that states could not discriminate against illegitimate children to discourage births out of wedlock.
+But in 1896, Sadie was taken out of Pittsburgh to have her baby.

 Dr. Potts had a brother, Jerome, who lived with his wife, Elizabeth, in a small village in Washington County.
 They were an older couple who were never able to have children of their own.
 So, according to family legend, Dr. Potts asked his brother and sister-in-law to take in Sadie’s baby.
 They agreed.
 After she was born, Dr. Potts named the baby Agnes Florence Thornton.
 Sadie chose the name Agnes.
 Florence came from the village of Florence, where the Potts had their home.
 Thornton was a made-up name the doctor used to conceal her identity.
 Her mom saw her only once after they left Cleveland, and Agnes was still a baby at the time.